 Program Priorities and Funded Projects

-Extension Projects
+Extension Awards

 This project expanded networks of support for organic grain producers in the Midwest by building out educational resources, facilitating Extension partnerships, and coordinating in-person and online training focused on production, financial management, and marketing of organic grains.

-This initiative developed educational opportunities for producers, agency staff, consumers, and policymakers, sharing on-farm and university-based research to accelerate organic learning.
+Funds were used to develop educational opportunities for producers, agency staff, consumers, and policymakers, sharing on-farm and university-based research to accelerate organic learning.
 The project provided science-based training to help producers transition and improve organic crop systems.

-Kalona Regenerative Network, Iowa
+Kalona Regenerative Network

 This project strengthened organic and regenerative production through hands-on education and outreach.
 Workshops trained producers in financial planning, record-keeping, grazing management, pasture recovery, and organic certification.
 Over 70 producers and consumers participated in four events showcasing organic dairy practices and transition pathways.